revature-13Aug18-java/code-samples-for-Zachary-Ritchie/README.md

 ## Project 1 - Expense Reimbursement System

-The expense reimbursement system will manage the process of reimbursing employees for exspses incurred while on company time.
+The expense reimbursement system will manage the process of reimbursing employees for expenses incurred while on company time.

 ## Project 2 - Trip Planning App